SChandrajith/Arcadyan-AW1000-UART-Guide/readme.md

 **Network Settings Screenshot:**
 ![network settings](images/network-settings.jpg)

+### 3. TFTP Server Setup

-### 3. Download the content of the resource folder and install tftp server and then start it and select the resource folder
+1. Download the contents of the `resources` folder from this repository
+2. Install a TFTP server on your computer
+3. Start the TFTP server
+4. Change current directory to downloaded `resources` folder

 **TFTP Server Settings Screenshot:**

 ![tftp server settings](images/tftp.png)